 Gravity Vs. Fermentability

-While adding sugar to your brew, one of the first questions you have to address is whether the sugar you’re adding contributes to the flavour, body or alcohol content of the brew.
+While adding sugar to your brew, one of the first questions you have to address is whether the sugar you’re adding contributes to the flavor, body or alcohol content of the brew.
 (Sometimes it’s all three).

 Not all sugars are the same.
 Generally, they can be divided into the following four types: